Getting help with planning

 If you have any queries about a particular proposal, the first thing to do is to contact your local council.
 Contact details for local area planning offices can be found using the attached link:

 It is your responsibility for seeking, or not seeking, planning permission.
 If required, planning permission should be granted before any work begins.
 If you are in any doubt about whether you need to apply for planning permission, you should talk to your local planning office immediately.
 They will advise you as best they can.

 However, if you want to get a formal ruling you (or your adviser) can apply, on payment of a fee, for a Certificate of Lawful Use or Development, as to whether a particular proposal constitutes development and if it requires permission.
 You do this by completing the form with details of the work you want to carry out and sending it to your local council.
 Application forms for Certificates of Lawful Use or Development can be downloaded from the NI Planning website:

 General development plan advice

-General Advice: Do I need to appoint an agent or consultant?
+Do I need to appoint an agent or consultant?

 Information on planning consultants in Northern Ireland can be obtained by using the online directory of planning consultants, produced by Croner CCH in association with the Royal Town Planning Institute (RTPI).
-The Directory allows you to search and identify the most appropriate planning consultant.
+The Directory allows you to search and identify the most suitable planning consultant.
 A leaflet with details of consultants in your area is also available from the RTPI’s Planning Consultants Referral Service.